01dnot/BoulderDash/OVERVIEW.md

 #Adding a new object
-To add a new object you must create a class that implement one of the abstract BD classes.
+To add a new object you must create a class that implement one of the abstract BD classes or extends existing objects.
 You can then add features by overriding/creating new methods and field variables.
 Remember to add the character of the class in BDMap in the method makeObject().